Give an join

 Once upon a time…

-The Young McCord Committee is proud to launch Once Upon a Time, an initiative to raise the $20,000 required to restore toys and decorative objects from the McCord Museum collection, in the topsy-turvy storyland exhibition..
-These artefacts will be used to bring our favourite fairy tales, Little Red Riding Hood, Hansel and Gretel, Jack and the Beanstalk, Cinderella and The Little Mermaid, to life at the Museum’s annual toy exhibition.
-The toys all have historical and sentimental value, but they need to be repaired to appear in the exhibition and be available for future generations.
+The Young McCord Committee launched Once Upon a Time, in order to raise the required funds to restore toys and decorative objects from the McCord Museum collection in order for them to bring our favourite fairy tales to life at the Museum’s annual toy exhibition, The Topsy-Turvy Storyland.

-We need you to help us restore the toys so we can share them with children through the Museum’s enchanting exhibition topsy-turvy storyland.
+We need you to help us restore the toys so we can share them with children through the Museum’s enchanting exhibition The Topsy-Turvy Storyland.
 As a contributor to the project, you’ll receive an exclusive invitation to the exhibition premiere to see the tangible impact of your donation.
 Be part of a happy ending.
 Help the Museum restore the toys and bring a unique adventure to the next generation!

-Each object selected for topsy-turvy storyland will undergo a full conservation assessment to better understand its history, condition and composition so we can determine the best way to preserve the artefact.
+Each object selected for The Topsy-Turvy Storyland will undergo a full conservation assessment to better understand its history, condition and composition so we can determine the best way preserve the artefact.
 Treatment of an object can include documentation, cleaning, the stabilization of fragile elements, the repair of damaged material or the replacement of missing parts, as well as specific recommendations for display.

 The Conservation Department is at the heart of the McCord’s mandate to preserve, study and present its collections.
 Conservators are dedicated, trained professionals who are passionate about our material history.
 Their expertise allows us to better understand the place of objects in our history and the relevance of these artefacts today.
 Most importantly, the team’s work makes the objects accessible, allowing our visitors to delight in and learn from our collections.